AlfredoDeNigris/Personal-Project/README.md

 # Highlights

-1. Connection Pool for Docker: The application efficiently manages database connections within Docker containers using a connection pool, ensuring optimal resource usage and scalability.
+1. ### Connection Pool for Docker:

+The application manages database connections within Docker containers using a connection pool, ensuring optimal resource usage and scalability.

-2. Middleware Validation: All routes that handle data submissions, whether via URL or req.body, are processed through middleware that utilizes the express-validator module.
-This ensures that required data is present and correctly formatted before proceeding.
-The connection pool is checked asynchronously, ensuring that routes are only processed when the pool is successfully established, implemented using the connectWithRetry function in "index.js".
+2. ### Middleware Validation:

+All routes that handle data submissions are processed through middleware that utilizes the express-validator module.
+Ensuring that required data is present and correctly formatted before proceeding.
+The connection pool is checked asynchronously, ensuring that routes are only processed when the pool is successfully established, implemented using the "retryConnection" function in "index.js".

-3. Enhanced Validation with express-validator: The application leverages the express-validator module for robust validation of incoming requests, ensuring data integrity and security.
+3. ### Enhanced Validation with express-validator:

+The application leverages the express-validator module for robust validation of incoming requests, ensuring data integrity and security.

-4. Custom Utility Functions: The utilities.js file contains custom functions like globalError for personalized error messaging and readQuery and executeQuery for executing database queries, facilitating the scalability and maintainability of the application.
+4. ### Custom Utility Functions:

+The "utilities.js" file contains custom functions like "globalError" for personalized error messaging and "readQuery" and "executeQuery" for executing database queries, facilitating the scalability and maintainability of the application.

-5. View/Controller Design Pattern: The application is structured using the view/controller design pattern, separating concerns and making the codebase easier to manage and extend.
+5. ### View/Controller Design Pattern:

+The application is structured using the view/controller design pattern, separating concerns and making the codebase easier to manage and extend.

 # Installation